david-04/shortycut/src/docs/web-server.md

 ## ![](img/arrow.svg) Using encrypted connections

-Some browsers like Edge only detect and accept search engines which are accessed via encrypted `https`.
+Some browsers only detect and accept search engines which are accessed via encrypted `https`.
 When using such a browser in combination with the built-in web server, open ShortyCut via this link:

 [https://localhost:4172/](https://localhost:4172/)